Monism: Sufism

 Other Sufi mystics however, such as Ahmad Sirhindi, upheld dualistic Monotheism (the separation of God and the Universe).

 The most influential of the Islamic monists was the Sufi philosopher Ibn Arabi (1165–1240).
 He developed the concept of 'unity of being' (Arabic: waḥdat al-wujūd), which some argue is a monistic philosophy.
 Born in al-Andalus, he made an enormous impact on the Muslim world, where he was crowned "the great Master".
 In the centuries following his death, his ideas became increasingly controversial.
 Ahmad Sirhindi criticised monistic understanding of 'unity of being', advocating the dualistic-compatible 'unity of witness' (Arabic: wahdat ash-shuhud), maintaining separation of creator and creation.
 Later, Shah Waliullah Dehlawi reconciled the two ideas maintaining that their differences are semantic differences, arguing that the universal existence (which is different in creation to creator) and the divine essence are different and that the universal existence emanates (in a non-platonic sense) from the divine essence and that the relationship between them is similar to the relationship between the number four and a number being even.

 Shi'ism

 The doctrine of waḥdat al-wujūd also enjoys considerable following in the rationalist philosophy of Twelver Shi'ism, with the most famous modern-day adherent being Ruhollah Khomeini.

 Baháʼí Faith

 Although the teachings of the Baháʼí Faith have a strong emphasis on social and ethical issues, there exist a number of foundational texts that have been described as mystical.
 Some of these include statements of a monist nature (e.g., The Seven Valleys and the Hidden Words).
 The differences between dualist and monist views are reconciled by the teaching that these opposing viewpoints are caused by differences in the observers themselves, not in that which is observed.
 This is not a 'higher truth/lower truth' position.
 God is unknowable.
 For man it is impossible to acquire any direct knowledge of God or the Absolute, because any knowledge that one has, is relative.

-Non-dualism

-According to nondualism, many forms of religion are based on an experiential or intuitive understanding of "the Real".
-Nondualism, a modern reinterpretation of these religions, prefers the term "nondualism", instead of monism, because this understanding is "nonconceptual", "not graspable in an idea".

-To these nondual traditions belong Hinduism (including Vedanta, some forms of Yoga, and certain schools of Shaivism), Taoism, Pantheism, Rastafari, and similar systems of thought.